Q: How is Midwives Advantage different than other billing services?

-Q: How do I get paid?
+Q: How do providers get paid?

 Q: What are standards for documentation of healthcare services?

 A: Medical record documentation standards are established on state and federal levels for professionals that provide health care services.
 Documentation records need to be legible and chronological.
 Documentation is required to submit claims.

 Q: Are there any payers to whom you don't submit claims?